siliconflow/onediff/README_ENTERPRISE.md

 Then you can use the offline quantized model in WebUI.

-> Note: Make sure that the safetensors file and the sd_cali.txt file are in the same folder, so that the OneDiff script can read the calibration file for this offline quantization model.
+> Note: Make sure that the safetensors file and the sd_calibrate_info.txt file are in the same folder, so that the OneDiff script can read the calibration file for this offline quantization model.

 ## Diffusers with OneDiff Enterprise